1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - For patients at greater risk: we will take additional precautions, discuss alternatives for care, postpone treatment – explore options.
 Health practitioners may provide treatment when the patient and therapist agree that the benefits of care delivery outweigh the risk to the patient.
 If you are uncomfortable in any way please let us know and we will reschedule you as soon as you are feeling comfortable (top of wait list).

 - Our cancellation policy has relaxed to ensure honesty and compliance with pre-screening questions.
 Fees will be waived at this time, however we ask to be given as much notice as possible to ensure that we can fill the scheduled time.
-Furthermore, we will do our best to ensure the patient is able to rebook within a reasonable amount of time.

 SCREENING UPON ARRIVAL